CLI

 • Native Alpine Linux executable for amd64 (cross-compiled and tested on Oracle Linux 8)

-On macOS and Linux, we recommend using the native executables.
+On macOS, Linux, and Windows, we recommend using the native executables.
 They are self-contained, start up instantly, and run complex Pkl code much faster than the Java executable.

 What is the Difference Between the Linux and Alpine Linux Executables?